Sheeabee/Ann-_shonubi/README.md

 ## 🚀 About Me
 I'm a data analyst with proficiency in Python, SQL, Tablaeu and Power BI with knowledge to bridge the gap between technical teams and business users.

-My focus is building and optimizing analytical assets.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://github.com/Sheeabee/Ann-_shonubi)